ts33kr/boot/README.md

 is exposed through the HTTP interface directly.
 It has an HTTP verb and an URL routing pattern, among other parameters.
-It also has access to fetching the HTTP request with all its data, as well as an ability to respond to it with an HTTP response.
+It also has access to fetching the HTTP request with all its data, as well as an ability to respond to it with a JSON encoded HTTP response.

 * **boot.Aux** - is a piece of application's business logic that is exposed as an auxilirary operation.
 It could be invoked by endpoints